-While a personal loan can help you financially, there can also be some pitfalls along the way.
+While a loan from one of the best personal loan companies online can help you financially, there can also be some pitfalls along the way.
 Here’s what you should and should not do when you take out a personal loan.

 What to Consider when Taking Out a Personal Loan